omoluabidotcom/omoluabidotcom/README.md

 [LinkedIn](https://www.linkedin.com/in/yahaya-yusuf-76a3231b0/)

-I am a Physics/electronic's graduate and a Backend Developer inview.
-I love using technology to provide solution to human problems.
-I enjoy learning new things tech related and also out of tech.
+I am a Self-thought Backend Developer and a Physics/electronic's graduate.
+In my school of thought it is fundamental that quality comes before quantity.
+I enjoy using technology to provide solution to human problems.
+I am currently on a hunt for my first role in tech.

-- Learning: JAVA(Spring Boot).
+- Learning: Spring Boot.
-- Language: PHP, MySQL, HTML, CSS.
+- Language: PHP, MySQL, HTML, CSS, Java.
 - Hobby: Watch/Play Soccer.
 - Contact Me: yyahaya222@yahoo.com.